ISA HIST Section

 • Papers that are co-authored by a faculty member are not typically eligible for consideration.

-• Committee members must declare conflicts of interest (e.g. if they are directly supervising the student or are on their PhD committee).
+• Current members of the award committee and section officers are ineligible for the award.
+Committee members must declare conflicts of interest (e.g. if they are directly supervising the student or are on their PhD committee).

 • The recipient will be announced at the HIST Section Business Meeting and will be presented with the award at the HIST Section reception at ISA.